 Read Also: Key Differences Between An IPO and FPO

-A stakeholder refers to an individual, organization or a group which gets directly affected by the company’s performance or projects’ outcome.
+A stakeholder refers to an individual, organization, or group which gets directly affected by the company’s performance or project’s outcome.
 A stakeholder has an interest in the success of a project.
 They can either be internal from the project group or an external – an outside sponsor.
 Various people can be qualified to be termed as a stakeholder, some of them are as follows:

 - Senior management